adeere/verification_methodology/for_team.md

     * merge data and metadata if necessary
 * `show_map.py`
     * combines observation data nad bluesky forecast data
     * the function llpad collects a neighbourhood of data from the model centred around a given station.
 The size of the neighbourhood is a temporal window of x hours and y km.
 Then the value closest to the station data is defined as closest, and an array of all of the bluesky model data closest to each station in that temporal window is created.
+I go into more detail on how the spatial window is calculated below.
 * `gridpointaverage.py`
     * calculates grid point average interpolation to point to observation stations
     * to be used as bluesky forecast in the individual traces script
+    * I describe the methodology of how the grid point average is calculated below
 * `interpolation_schemes.py`
     * adds grid point average column to the interpolation data dataframe
         * used in verification map and for calculating statistics